Privicore

 Start with Templates#

 Use provided policy templates as starting points rather than creating policies from scratch.
-Templates incorporate security best practices and common patterns.
+Templates incorporate security best practices, define appropriate events, and specify relevant voting attributes.

 Test Before Activating#

-Register policies in inactive state, verify configuration, then activate when ready.
+Register policies in inactive state, verify configuration and event selection, then activate when ready.

 Use Descriptive Names#